 External GPU cases have only become popular relatively recently, so what’s the deal with those?

 Essentially, an external GPU case is just what the name implies: a compact case that houses a graphics card and a power supply for said graphics card.
 They connect to a laptop or a PC via a Thunderbolt 3 port, ensuring a stable high-speed connection.

 That said, many are also portable, and the fact that they use desktop graphics cards means that they will usually offer better performance than a mobile version of that GPU, though Thunderbolt 3 isn’t quite as fast as a PCIe connection.
 As such, it poses a bottleneck that some might find problematic.

 In any case, if you’re looking for a way to upgrade your laptop’s graphics solution, an external GPU would be the best way to do that.
 Check out our buying guide where we go over several of the best external GPUs that you can get right now.

 Therefore, while an external GPU is upgradeable, relatively portable, and offers improved performance compared to mobile GPUs, it’s still not an ideal solution.
 For one, it requires a Thunderbolt 3 connection, and not every laptop has this.
 Furthermore, they are usually on the pricey side, and as we’ve mentioned above, they still can’t match desktop performance due to the connection bottleneck, which brings us to our next point.

 Laptop vs. Desktop – Which Is Better For Your Needs?

-To be perfectly frank, the only reason to get a gaming laptop over a desktop gaming PC is the portability that it offers.
+To be perfectly clear, the only reason to get a gaming laptop over a desktop gaming PC is the portability that it offers.
 If you travel a lot or if you want a device that can serve both as a gaming machine and a laptop that you’d also use for work or school, then a gaming laptop is a good choice.